hormoz-lab/scAI-SNP/README.md

 For example, for these three SNPs listed, '1:13649:G:C', '1:13868:A:G', and '1:14464:A:T', correspond to SNPs at chromosome 1 at position 13649, 13868, and 14464, respectively (using the Human genome reference GRCh38 or hg38).
 For a sample, if the read of the first SNP is G/G, then the genotype would be homozygous reference because both match the reference and its corresponding data value would be 0.
 For the second SNP, if the observed genotype is A/G, then the corresponding data value would be 0.5.
 And if the genotype of the third SNP is not obtainable, then the corresponding data value must be `'NA'`.
 To reiterate, all data values in `input_genotype_file` must be `{NA, 0, 0.5, 1}` with allowing exceptions of `{Na, na, NaN, nan}` as `NA`, `{-0, 0.0, -0.0}` as `0`, `{1.0}` as `1`.

 #### <input_name_file>
 `input_name_file` is an optional parameter and a text file in which you can specify the name of the sample.
 For each column of `input_genotype_file`, from left to right, you can write down the sample name for each row.
-If the number of rows in `input_name_file` and the number of columns in `input_genotype_file` do not match, this parameter will be ignored and a default naming will be given.
+If the number of rows in `input_name_file` and the number of columns in `input_genotype_file` do not match or if this input is not given, this parameter will be ignored and a default naming will be given.
 The default name would be the file name of `input_genotype_file` followed by `_#` where `#` will range from 1 to the number of samples (columns in `input_genotype_file`).

+#### <bool_save_plot>
+`bool_save_plot` is an optional parameter that controls where the command would create a resulting plot or not.
+It is recommended to generate your plot using the probability output if you have more than 8 samples as the plot will not be able to scale well with more than 8 samples.
+The plot will be a bar plot of probabilities of the samples belonging to the 26 population groups.